ruchkakat/javascript-slider/README.md

-## Slider Project
+# Slider Project

-A simple, responsive slider showcasing information about HTML, CSS, and JavaScript with smooth transitions and interactive buttons.
+A simple, responsive slider showcasing information about HTML, CSS, and JavaScript.

-# 🌟 Features
+## 🌟 Features

 • Three slides with fun facts about web tech